Please accept our apologies for the recent issue affecting your service, starting at 19:09 UTC on December 1, 2014.

 Several actions were taken and planned in response to this incident to prevent future occurrences.
 First, the TTL on Codeship’s DNS records were increased to 24 hours allowing for much greater resiliency to a failure like this one, thanks to record caching.
 Second, the Codeship status page was moved to a new address on a new domain name registered with a different provider.
 Additionally, we now have an immediate solution to moving Codeship’s DNS records from one provider to another in case of failure.
-Longer term, we are researching a more robust solution with secondary DNS servers on a new provider that would be able to slave our primary servers at DNSimple, allowing for automatic failover with failure.
+Longer term, we are researching a more robust solution with secondary DNS servers on a new provider that would be able to agent our primary servers at DNSimple, allowing for automatic failover with failure.
 DNSimple is working on the necessary feature that would allow this.

 Stay up to date